aneely/yeet-mac-notifications-in-bash/index.md

 If I'm at work and my hands are on the home row, I'm either in iTerm or can switch to it immediately, so a terminal command works perfectly for me.
 A script can be made executable, e.g. `chmod +x "$scriptname"`, and dropped in `/usr/local/bin` to make it availabe in my `$PATH` as a command.
 (Maybe just leave the conventional `.sh` off the end of the filename.)

-### What's that cursed content on line 3?
+### What's that cursed content on line 3 of the scripts?

-`osascript << 'END' &>/dev/null` is doing a few things at once and they need to happen on the same line.

 ![](images/zuck-face.gif)

 _Much like the way Mark Zuckerberg's face keeps you from seeing the front of his skull, this syntax totally works but it's unsettling for normal people._

+`osascript << 'END' &>/dev/null` is doing a few things at once and they need to happen on the same line.

 `'END'` pairs with the bare `END` of the heredoc at the end of the script that's letting me write the AppleScript in multiple lines with indentation like a person with dignity who eats with utensils.